kimbrian400/Bible-Trivia/README.md

-# Bible-Trivia
+Trivia
-A Bible trivia game
+A simple trivia game